 Turkish Style Silky Lentil Soup with Bay

 A comforting classic of Turkish cuisine, this silky lentil soup is deeply nourishing and gently spiced.
-Red lentils simmer with vegetables and a fragrant Cybele’s Harvest Bay Leaf, then are blended until smooth for a velvety texture.
-Finished with a drizzle of lemon and optional chili oil, it’s a bowl that feels both humble and elevated.
+Red lentils simmer with vegetables and a fragrant Cybele's Harvest Bay Leaf, then are blended until smooth for a velvety texture.
+Finished with a squeeze of lemon and optional Aleppo Pepper drizzle, it's a bowl that feels both humble and elevated.

 Ingredients